arthurtran04/image-captioning/README.md

-# Image Captioning Application using BLIP model
+# Image Captioning

 ## Introduction

-This repository showcases an innovative **Image Captioning Application** powered by the **BLIP model** (Bootstrapping Language-Image Pre-training).
+This repository showcases an innovative **Image Captioning** application powered by the **BLIP model** (Bootstrapping Language-Image Pre-training).
 Built entirely in **Python**, this project demonstrates the fascinating intersection of computer vision and natural language processing by automatically generating descriptive captions for images.
 Perfect for those interested in exploring multimodal AI applications!

 ## Table of Contents